jalkoby/active_store_accessor/README.md

 [![Gem Version](https://badge.fury.io/rb/active_store_accessor.svg)](http://badge.fury.io/rb/active_store_accessor)
 [![Code Climate](https://codeclimate.com/github/jalkoby/active_store_accessor.png)](https://codeclimate.com/github/jalkoby/active_store_accessor)

-`active_store_accessor` makes work with store accessors more productive.
+`active_store_accessor` makes a work with store accessors more productive.
 There is no need to cast a serialized attribute to a required type(boolean, time, float, etc).
 Just define it with a tiny wrapper method and everything is done for you.

 ## Usage